Domaine de la Roche Bleue, Jasnières

 Regardless, Sébastien never doubted the quality of this region.
 He spearheaded the move from the tropics to this northern wilderness because his experience convinced him that Jasnières was the place where man, soil and climate could form a perfect triangle: a diligent vigneron; a soil rich with flint and based on limestone; and a latitudinal position on the cusp of ripeness.
 What he discovered supports the notion that Jasnières’ rendition of Chenin is a cross between Vouvray (tuffeau limestone) and Savennières (schist) — combining the succulent fruit of the former with the precise and profound minerality of the latter (without, however, Savennières’ often heady alcohol).

 Starting in 2010, Sébastien embarked upon organic viticulture.
 Certification came three years later, and today he works organically and employs some biodynamic methods (primarily scheduling certain operations according to the lunar cycle).
 His focus is on making wines as transparently as possible with minimal intervention—thus spontaneous ferments, aging in neutral barrels, no induced cold stabilizations, no fining or filtration for the reds unless absolutely required and only very light filtrations for the whites.
 Malolactic fermentations are never forced–some years it happens, some years only partially, some years not at all.
 The wine decides.
 The main thing, Sébastien says, is to keep the soul of the wine, the freshness and the length.
-Finally, of course, minimal SO2 additions, done primarily at bottling.
+Finally, of course, minimal SO2 additions (typically less than 30 ppm total), done primarily at bottling.

 Today he farms 18.5 acres spread across 29 parcels.
 Of that acreage, 7 are in Jasnières, a uniform hillside facing south-southwest over the broad Loir Valley, and 11.5 are in Côteaux du Loir (about 6 planted to reds and about 4 planted to Chenin).
 Typically, the Côteaux du Loir parcels grow on flatter sites, above the hillsides, for example; but it’s not always clear that a given site classified as Côteaux du Loir is inherently weaker than one classed as Jasnières.

-Sébastien’s wines are made and aged in a troglodyte cave that was dug deep into the tuffeau chalk in 1714.
+Sébastien’s wines are made and aged in a troglodyte cave that was dug deep into the tuffeau chalk in 1714 (the bats were there long before he came).
 There’s no tra-la-la here: equipment is simple, commitment is supreme.
 Production averages 1,700 cases.